Aleph-Alpha/pharia-kernel-sdk-py/docs/source/05-llm_code_execution.md

 # LLM Code Execution

 The Kernel offers a [CodeInterpreter](https://pharia-skill.readthedocs.io/en/latest/references.html#pharia_skill.llama3.CodeInterpreter), so the ability to run code that the LLM has produced.
-Because the Python Interpreter that executes this code runs in WASM, there are tight controls to what the code can do.
+Because the Python Interpreter that executes this code runs in Wasm, there are tight controls to what the code can do.
 It provides a secure, sandboxed environment for executing code, ensuring that it does not have access to sensitive data or perform unauthorized actions.

 ## Limitations